joekreu/basic_pcp/PARSING.md

 operators, with typically very different _lbp_ and _rbp_.
 'Normal' (user defined) binding powers are required to be less than 100.

-By inserting fake operands, the expression `(1)` becomes
+By inserting virtual operands, the expression `(1)` becomes

 ```text
 (2)   $PRE & a > 7 * b ! $POST + 2
 ```

-The procedure of fake operand insertion also works with two or more consecutive prefix operators, and with two or more consecutive postfix operators.
-Multiple unary operators of the same kind (prefix or postfix) are always processed from "the inside to the outside", independent of the binding powers of the operators.
+The procedure of virtual operand insertion also works with two or more consecutive prefix operators, and with two or more consecutive postfix operators.

+Multiple unary operators of the same kind (_prefix_ or _postfix_) are always processed from "the inside to the outside", independent of their binding powers.
+This is not an additional specification, but a result of the operand insertion, the assignment of the fake binding powers, and the general parse algorithms.
+Besides, it is of course in accordance with the expectations.

 For example, if `&` and `%` are prefix operators and `A` is an operand, then `& % A` will be parsed as